am975eng/Convergent-Divergent-Nozzle-Simulator/README.md

 * **MOC minimum length nozzle** generates a sharper corner at throat with expansion fans canceled out along the contour.
 It represents the smallest possible length for a nozzle designed by method of characteristics.

 * **Conical nozzle option** is based on convergence and divergence angles with respect to throat radius and drawn to inlet and exit radii.

-Options not applicable to nozzle type will be **greyed out**.
+* **Rao Bell Nozzle** is based on throat radius, nozzle length, and area-expansion ratio.

 * **Chamber pressure and temperature** set stagnation conditions.

-* **Ambient pressure** is used to match exit pressure and determine flow type.
+* **Convergence and Divergence angles** are used to generate a conical nozzle.

 * **Design Thrust** The thrust optimized for in the gradient descent algorithm.
 Takes into account momentum and pressure thrust.

-* **Optimize** starts the gradient-descent algorithm iterating nozzle geometries until calculated thrust equals designed thrust.
+* **Optimize Geometry** starts the gradient-descent algorithm iterating nozzle geometries until calculated thrust equals designed thrust.

+* **Inlet Dimensions** are used to set geometry properties.

+* **Ambient pressure** is used to match exit pressure and determine flow type.

+* **Depressurization Type** is used to set isothermal or adiabatic assumption during depressurization.

+* **Monte Carlo Option** Generates a Monte Carlo test of the selected property.

+* **Run** Turns red when current results are outdated, blue when results are being calculated, and green when results are current.

 ### Results Summary
 * Label prints out the current flow regime.